StrikerX3/TCPRelay.NET/TCPRelayCommon/readme.txt

       sockets
   - NEW: [b1] added an option to allow binding to a different IP address in the Advanced Settings window
+  - IMPROVED: [b2] cosmetic improvements to the Advanced Settings window

 See the history.txt file for earlier versions.